 7. Explore the newly renovated MoMA

 The Museum of Modern Art, one of New York’s most famous and most visited museums, has closed for several months due to extensive renovations.
 Visitors this summer were not able to visit the renowned museum.
 If you travel to New York in the fall, however, you may be lucky to visit the newly refurbished museum.
 It will reopen in late October (10/21).
-New galleries and performances spaces will enhance the visitor experience.
+New galleries and performance spaces will enhance the visitor experience.
 Tickets to the MoMA are included in most New York Attraction Passes!

 8. Cheer on New York’s football teams

-One of the best things you can do in the fall in New York is experiencing a football game.
+One of the best things you can do in the fall in New York is to experience a football game.
 Football season starts in September and ends with the Super Bowl in February.
 During these months, you’ll have many opportunities to see live NFL games of the New York Giants and the New York Jets in Metlife Stadium.
 Next to Broadway shows, sports events are simply a must-do during any New York trip.
 Football and Basketball are typically the most popular ones.

 New York fall events